 Deakin's successful partnership model has encouraged more than 40 industry collaborators and partners to join them in the GTP.
 These include Carbon Revolution, Chemgenex, CSIRO, Cytomatrix, Quickstep and VCAMM.

-Deakin University is the principal partner of the 2015–2018 Geelong Performing Arts Centre (GPAC) theatre seasons.
+Deakin University is the principal partner of the 2015–2018 Geelong Performing Arts Centre (GPAC) Deakin University Theatre Season.

 Deakin Cats Community Centre